 Saturday School is intended to provide an alternative to the suspension of a student out of school.
 Students will receive a three hour (8:00 a.m.-11:00 a.m.)Saturday School assignment.
 The student will be expected to bring enough work to keep them busy during the time assigned.
 If a student does not attend Saturday School, does not bring work for the time assigned, or is sent out for behavior, he/she will be suspended out of school for two days with no credit given except for major works.
 This out of school suspension will be for the two days of school immediately following the Saturday School.
 The second time a student chooses not to attend an assigned Saturday School; he/she will be assigned three days out-of-school suspension and will no longer be assigned Saturday Schools for the remainder of the semester.
-Once a student has failed to successfully complete two assigned Saturday School assignment will result in an out-of-school suspension.
+Once a student has failed to successfully complete two assigned Saturday School schools during a semester, inappropriate behaviors that would normally result in Saturday School assignment will result in an out-of-school suspension.
 STUDENTS WHO ARE ABSENT ON FRIDAY ARE STILL EXPECTED TO SERVE ANY ASSIGNED SATURDAY SCHOOL.